 You can always come home— from Temple by Thao & the Get Down Stay Down

 For Christmas, I sent my father a small bag of delicious salt and pepper pistachios and a short note.
 I related the story of the Vietnamese plumbing family and how that encounter made me wonder if he had ever wanted me to take over DeLuna, Inc., his now shuttered civil engineering firm.
 If he had wanted this, it was a wish that was never voiced.
 My father is a man of few words.
 In my note, I thanked him for allowing me to go my own way and for letting me be an artist.
-I know the pressure was there, unspoken, and this is the first time i had addressed it.
-At this time I am almost 50 years old and my father is pushing 80.
+I know the pressure was there, unspoken, and this is the first time I had addressed it.
+At this time I am almost 50 years old and my father is close to 80.

 Got the package.
 Appreciate your little note and thanks for the pistachio